alerta/alerta-docs/api/query-syntax.rst

     queries by date, and range queries based on severity levels.

 .. note:: The following will not be supported: fuzziness, proximity searches, and
-    boosting which are specific to Lucene and/or Elasticsearch.
+    boosting which are features specific to Lucene and/or Elasticsearch.